 - Ex-Tropical Cyclone Seth, 29 December 2021 -10 January 2022

 - South East Queensland Rainfall and Flooding, 22 February - 5 April 2022

 - Southern Queensland Flooding, 6 May – 20 May 2022

 This program is currently underway.

 Jointly funded Australian and Queensland Government (50:50) 2021-22 Rainfall and Flooding - Exceptional circumstances Category C and D funding package approved under the Disaster Recovery Funding Arrangements (DRFA).

 Note: Funding may be re-allocated within the FRMP, to be determined by need once initial assessments are undertaken or through forecast budgetary requirements during delivery.
-The Queensland Reconstruction Authority (QRA) may seek to reallocate funding across DRFA Category C and D packages, in consultation with the National Recovery and Resilience Agency.
+The Queensland Reconstruction Authority (QRA) may seek to reallocate funding across DRFA Category C and D packages, in consultation with the National Emergency Management Agency.
 The costs include extraordinary delivery costs to administer the program by QRA.